freddiemixell/modal-relay/README.md

   <YourOtherModal/>
 </ModalRouter>
 ```
-Even if you pass and ID to the `<Modal/>` component within your custom modal, the `<ModalRouter/>` won't be able to detect it.
+Even if you pass an ID to the `<Modal/>` component within your custom modal, the `<ModalRouter/>` won't be able to detect it.
 A good rule of thumb is to create your ID as a variable and export it from your custom modal.
 Then when you want to activate that modal you just import that variable and pass it to `activate()` or `<ModalLink/>`.

 ## License